dirkgroenen/viewport-checker/README.md

     repeat: false, // Add the possibility to remove the class if the elements are not visible
     callbackFunction: function(elem, action){}, // Callback to do after a class was added to an element.
 Action will return "add" or "remove", depending if the class was added or removed
 	scrollHorizontal: false // Set to true if your website scrolls horizontal instead of vertical.
+    scrollBox: window // Set the parent element should be checked against.
 });
 ```